xibosignage/xibo-manual/source/en/tour_cms_navigation.md

 ![CMS Main Menu](img/v4_tour_cms_navigation_cms_menu.png)

 {tip}
-Users can select where this menu can be placed, vertically on the left hand side or horizontally along the top of the CMS,  from [User Preference](tour_user_access.html#content-preferences) settings!
+Select where this menu can be placed, vertically on the left hand side or horizontally along the top of the CMS,  from the [User Preference](tour_user_access.html#content-preferences) settings!
 {/tip}

-Clicking on **Dashboard** will take you back to your [User Dashboard](users_dashboards.html) homepage.
+Click on **Dashboard** to take you back to your [User Dashboard](users_dashboards.html) homepage.

 ## Grids